jjchavanne/prisma-cloud-acct-onboarding/gcp/README.md

 ### Manual steps (as of now) - all these steps are optional
 1. Creation of GCS bucket for VPC Flow logs - *via console* - instructions on PC docs not given
 2. Enable VPC Flow logs, logging sink, and assigning lifecycle rule - *via console* and required for every subnet.
 These may already be enabled. - instructions: [Enable Flow Logs for GCP Projects](https://docs.paloaltonetworks.com/prisma/prisma-cloud/prisma-cloud-admin/connect-your-cloud-platform-to-prisma-cloud/onboard-your-gcp-account/enable-flow-logs-for-gcp-projects.html)
-3. Enabling Dataflow API & Assigning role and binding for Dataflow to the service account- *attempting through dataflow.tf file* - instructions: [Flow Log Compression on GCP](https://docs.paloaltonetworks.com/prisma/prisma-cloud/prisma-cloud-admin/connect-your-cloud-platform-to-prisma-cloud/onboard-your-gcp-account/dataflow-compression.html)
+3. *OPTIONAL STEP - BUT NOT RECOMMENDED AT THIS TIME (use of Dataflow still in Beta)*: Enabling Dataflow API & Assigning role and binding for Dataflow to the service account- *attempting through dataflow.tf file* - instructions: [Flow Log Compression on GCP](https://docs.paloaltonetworks.com/prisma/prisma-cloud/prisma-cloud-admin/connect-your-cloud-platform-to-prisma-cloud/onboard-your-gcp-account/dataflow-compression.html)
-4. Create network resources for Dataflow (**not clear - investigate**). https://docs.paloaltonetworks.com/prisma/prisma-cloud/prisma-cloud-admin/connect-your-cloud-platform-to-prisma-cloud/onboard-your-gcp-account/dataflow-compression.html
+4. *OPTIONAL STEP - BUT NOT RECOMMENDED AT THIS TIME (use of Dataflow still in Beta)*: Create network resources for Dataflow (**not clear - investigate**). https://docs.paloaltonetworks.com/prisma/prisma-cloud/prisma-cloud-admin/connect-your-cloud-platform-to-prisma-cloud/onboard-your-gcp-account/dataflow-compression.html

 ### Only when all the above is sorted should you proceed with the actual onboarding steps